Learn about your rights as a council ratepayer.

 Information for ratepayers

-The minister sets a rate cap for each financial year, and can set a cap that applies to all councils, a group of councils or a single council.
-The rate cap is based on the consumer price index plus or minus any adjustments.
+The minister sets a rate cap for each financial year.
+Rate caps can apply to all councils, a group of councils or a single council.
+The cap is based on the consumer price index plus or minus any adjustments.

-We have four key roles in the rates capping system:
+We have four key roles in the rates capping system

 - whether the rate cap promotes sustainable outcomes for delivery of key services and critical infrastructure (such as garbage collection and park maintenance)

 - whether the rate cap ensure that a council has the financial capacity to operate effectively.

 We then assess higher cap applications submitted to us by local councils.